On some graph densities in locally dense graphs

-\textbf{Caveats from marginal constraints.} When using Theorem \ref{thm:tree_entropy}, the major caveat is how to find random variables $(X_{i,F})_{i\in F}$ that agree on the marginals $(X_{j,A})_{j\in A\cap B}$.
+\textbf{Extending Theorem~\ref{thm:treelike} to chordal graphs.} When using Theorem \ref{thm:tree_entropy}, the major caveat is how to find random variables $(X_{i,F})_{i\in F}$ that agree on the marginals $(X_{j,A})_{j\in A\cap B}$.
 In fact, the symmetry condition in the definition of the $J$-decomposition is tailored to satisfy the marginal constraints.
 However, for non-isomorphic graphs $H_1$ and $H_2$ containing the same induced subgraph $J$, it is often hard to find distributions on $\Hom(H_1,G)$ and $\Hom(H_2,G)$ that agree on the natural projection to $\Hom(J,G)$.